xcjames29/xcjames29/README.md

 ### Answer Port(Firebase)

 ** Tech stacks: ReactJS, Firebase Authentication, FireStore Database , Redux , Material-UI **

--App created to help teachers get instant responses from students in a live online class -Teachers can create a session, add students, and can share a unique link with students -When a student opens the portal and answers something, it appears on the teacher's dashboard.
+- App created to help teachers get instant responses from students in a live online class
+- Teachers can create a session, add students, and can share a unique link with students
+- When a student opens the portal and answers something, it appears on the teacher's dashboard.
--Here is a link to the teacher's dashboard for you to try it. https://answer-port.netlify.app/
+- Here is a link to the teacher's dashboard for you to try it. https://answer-port.netlify.app/

 <img src="" width="150px"/>
 <img src="" width="150px" />